Welcome to the 2016 issue of Scholar Voices, the literary magazine of Pathways to College. Scroll down to read more.

-We know that expressing ideas is not always easy – even if your ideas are important and you are eager to share them.
+We know that expressing ideas is not always easy – even if the ideas are important and eagerly shared.
 But we continue to say that self-expression of all kinds is well worth the effort!
 Writers and artists through the centuries have shared their thoughts and passed their ideas and stories on to people they would never meet but to whom they have given invaluable gifts of knowledge, inspiration, insight and enjoyment.
 All of these gifts came to life in the same way – with an idea and the urge to keep it alive by sharing it with others.
-Scholar Voices is our way to share your stories and your ideas with many others, both within and beyond your Pathways to College family.
+Scholar Voices is our way to share our Scholars’ stories and ideas with many others, both within and beyond the Pathways to College family.

 Top Universities Meet Pathways Students in Gary, Indiana